timothyclifford/planet-earth/README.md

 ## Tools

 - [OnePlanet](https://oneplanet.com/) provide a radical online platform to enable everyone to plan for the future and create the places, products and services to live happy, healthy lives on our one planet.
+- [Climate Adaption Knowledge Exchange](https://www.cakex.org/) compiles the world’s largest and most used source of climate adaptation case studies and resources

 ## Travel